CloudViking/azure-staticsite-cdn/README.md

 ### Setting up GitHub Actions
 This project contains the `main.yml` file which will allow for the static site content to be deployed via Github Actions.
 The GitHub Action will login to Azure, upload static site contents to `$web` container in the defined storage account.
 This action will also flush the CDN Endpoints to ensure they all pick up the newest changes upon deployment.
 The Github Actions `main.yml` file has been written to use GitHub Secrets to keep the template flexible.
-You will need to add the following secrets to your GitHub Repo:
+You will need to add the following secrets to your GitHub Repo (They will be output to the console after running the `deploy.ps1` script):

 **REQUIRED GITHUB SECRETS:**
 - AZURE_STATICSITE_CREDENTIALS